-If you’re concerned about paying for the weight loss medication Wegovy, you may have another option.
-The active ingredient in Wegovy is semaglutide.
+If you’re concerned about paying for weight loss medications Ozempic or Wegovy, you may have another option.
+The active ingredient in Ozempic and Wegovy is semaglutide.
 This compound is a glucagon like protein (GLP-1) that was first used commercially in Wegovy’s predecessor, Ozempic, from the same pharmaceutical company, Novo Nordisk.
 Ozempic was first approved in 2017 as a medication for Type 2 Diabetes.
 In contrast to an underlying genetic cause for type 1 diabetes, type 2 diabetes is associated with obesity.
 In the process of reducing blood sugar and regulating insulin for type 2 diabetics, Ozempic was found to also help patients lose weight.

 Ozempic vs Wegovy

 Even though Ozempic is FDA-approved for type 2 diabetes, it’s legally allowed for “off-label” treatments.
 So if a doctor was willing to prescribe it to you for the off-label use of weight loss treatment, it was unlikely to be covered by insurance since insurance typically only covers a medication for an on-label use.
 Recognizing this potential opportunity, Novo Nordisk took the semiglutide in Ozempic and submitted it to the FDA for approval in 2021 specifically for weight loss treatment under the name Wegovy.
-Based on approval studies, a 15-18% weight loss is achievable!
+Based on approval studies, a 15.1% average weight loss is achievable after 68 weeks!
 Now that Wegovy is approved for the on-label use of weight loss, it can be covered by insurance… not so fast.

 Whether you’re taking Ozempic for diabetes control or Wegovy for weigh loss management, both are once per week injections to the abdomen, thigh or arm.
 Your doctor will start at a low dose to monitor potential side effects like nausea, change in bowel habits and pancreatitis.
-If safety is confirmed, treatment will increase to a maximum of 2.4 mg per injection each week.
+If safety is confirmed, treatment dosage will increase monthly to a maximum of 2.4 mg per injection each week (0.25mg the first month, 0.5mg the 2nd month, 1mg the 3rd month, 1.7mg the 4th month and finally 2.4mg in the fifth month).
 Treatment can last for as long as you’re seeing benefits.

 The Cost of Wegovy